Multiple scattering-assisted fluorescence amplification: towards biological applications: Experimental setup

 \subsection{Sample mounting}

-The prepared homogeneus solutions of FITC and TiO$_{\rm2}$-NPs are placed in a cell with a diameter $d_c = 10$ mm, formed by a microscope slide, on one side, and a \#1-coverslip, on the other.
-The cell's thickness is $t_c = 2$ mm, controlled by superposing four 500 $\mu$m spacers (Cat. \#70366-13, Electron Microscopy Sciences).
-This choice comes from the need for a sufficiently thick sample, on the one hand, and from the opportunity of reducing dye photobleaching~\cite{valeur2003molecular} in the pumped volume thanks to convective motion in the fluid~\cite{Braun2002trapping} (the cell is also mounted in a vertical configuration thus gravity enhances convection).
+The prepared homogeneous solutions of FITC and TiO$_{\rm2}$-NPs are placed in a cell with a diameter of $d_c = 10$ mm, formed by a microscope slide on one side and a \#1 coverslip on the other.
+The thickness of the cell is $t_c = 2$ mm, controlled by the superposition of four 500 $\mu$m spacers (cat. \#70366-13, Electron Microscopy Sciences).
+This choice results from the need for a sufficiently thick sample on the one hand, and from the possibility of reducing dye photobleaching~\cite{Valeur2001} in the pumped volume thanks to convective motion in the fluid~\cite{Braun2002trapping} (the cell is also mounted in a vertical configuration so that gravity enhances convection).